 Welcome!

-I’m a Thai American poet writing at the intersection of faith, justice, and wonder.
-My poetry has been published in Sojourners, First Things, and The Lent Project, and I am currently working on publishing my first book.
+I’m a Thai American poet writing about faith, justice, and wonder.
+My poems have been published in Commonweal, First Things, Sojourners, The Lent Project, and elsewhere, and I am the very grateful recipient of the 2025 Frederick Buechner Award for Excellence in Writing from Fuller Seminary.

 Want to keep up with my poetry?